Ra's al Ghul: Involvement with Batman

 In the story "Resurrection Night" in Batman #400, Ra's helps all of Batman's foes to escape from Arkham Asylum and the Gotham State Penitentiary, setting them on a plan to abduct certain individuals across Gotham City who are linked in one form or another to Batman.
 Ra's' true intent is to show Batman the folly of his efforts to protect a corrupt society which, to his mind, allows criminals to exist and flourish.
 Ra's eventually uses the Pit while still healthy, both increasing his strength and putting his life at risk, in an attempt to outmatch the Dark Knight.
 The plan backfires, as Ra's is left writhing in the pit, seemingly destroyed.

+In Chip Zdarsky's 2022 limited series Batman: The Knight set in the DC Prime Earth (the mainline DC continuity post-Flashpoint) continuity, Ra's, as well as Talia, are rewritten to have first met Bruce prior to him becoming Batman, with Ra's being Bruce's final mentor in his journey to become Batman.
+Ra's meets Bruce and his companion Minhkhoa Khan, the future vigilante Ghost-Maker, on their travels and tells him that he is trying to save the world like they are, although Bruce quickly turns distrustful of Ra's as he soon finds that Ra's trains assassins.
+Like his original origin, Ra's christens Bruce as his right hand man, though this time he does so after Bruce defeats Minhkhoa in combat.
+Ra's later reveals to Bruce his true intentions to use missiles to bomb numerous cities around the world, but Bruce reveals to Ra's that Minhkhoa had already discovered them and told Bruce about them during their fight, which allowed Bruce to destroy the League's arsenal before Ra's could use them to harm innocents.
+Bruce fights Ra's and defeats him, but Talia intervenes, stabbing Bruce and escaping with her father.
+Minhkhoa rescues Bruce and leaves him in the desert, after which Bruce travels by plane back to Gotham City, where he eventually becomes Batman.